 Over the last several years, dental bonding has quickly become one of the most common restorative dentistry procedures performed in our office.
-This process involves permanently restoring a tooth using a special composite or other material to it using a special dental cement.
+This process involves permanently restoring a tooth using a special composite or other material to it using special dental cement.
 Even if you aren’t aware of it, chances are if you’ve ever had dental work done, you’ve experienced some form of dental bonding.
 This procedure is used in everything from filling a cavity to attaching complex dental restorations.
 There are two main types of dental bonding used today: direct composite bonding and adhesive bonding.

 Direct Composite Bonding

 When Dr. Mabry performs a dental restoration by applying a tooth-colored composite resin directly to the tooth, this is referred to as direct composite bonding.
 This can be used to correct a wide variety of dental issues, including:

 - Teeth that have suffered unusual wear, whether due to bruxism or other causes

 - Tooth gaps

 - Teeth that are improperly shaped

 Direct composite bonding is very convenient, normally requiring only a single visit to our office.
 Unlike other dental restorations, there is no need to wait while a custom prosthetic or restoration is created; this can be performed right in our office.
 In a few more complicated cases you may be asked to return for a second visit, however, this is very rare.